 - The defendant breached or violated such duty/obligation

 - The breached duty caused harm to the plaintiff

 - Quantifiable damages exist as a result of this harm

 Plaintiff.
 The person or party that brought forth the lawsuit, claiming the defendant acted in a reckless way or was negligent, which caused injury/damages.

-At Andrew R. Lynch, P.C., we have been devoted to protecting the rights of those wrongly injured due to another person for many years.
+At The Lynch Law Group, we have been devoted to protecting the rights of those wrongly injured due to another person for many years.
 We can offer guidance, insight and strategy as you go through your personal injury lawsuit.
 Please contact our law firm right away for a free initial appointment.
 We understand you may in a great amount of pain and financial loss.
 Let a Decatur, Georgia lawyer help you today.